Doctor of Nursing Practice Program

 The school takes a holistic view in reviewing applications.
 Areas reviewed include discussion of health-related experience, relevant work/volunteer experience, personal experiences that may have affected grades (please explain any interruptions in education), personal strengths and weaknesses, rationale for choice of profession & long term goals, and any other relevant information you feel the admissions committee should know.

 Graduate students may transfer up to twelve (12) credit hours.
-After you are admitted to the UTMB School of Nursing, you may submit a petition to the Graduate Program Director for a transfer of credits.
-Email Burgandy DeLeon at bndeleon@utmb.edu and inform her that you have courses that you would like to receive credit for and she will email you the necessary form with instructions on how to submit your petition for credit.
+After you are admitted to the UTMB School of Nursing, you may submit a petition to the Graduate Program Director for a transfer of credits. email the Office of Student Affairs & Admissions at son.studentaffairs@utmb.edu and inform them that you have courses that you would like to receive credit for and she will email you the necessary form with instructions on how to submit your petition for credit.
 After your petition is reviewed, you will be notified which courses are approved or denied for transfer credit.

 Since the DNP program is online, this program does not meet the requirements for students who have VISAs for educational purposes and are required to enroll in courses offered on campus.